 Sadhana is the way of accomplishing something.
 That something is - by effective performance and correct execution- the achievement of the real.
 What is real must be true and so leads us toward purity and emancipation.
 This is yoga sadhana and not the mechanical repetition merely of yoga practice or yogabhyasa.
 The end of yoga sadhana is wisdom.
 You might translate yoga sadhana here as "the yoga pilgrimage" as it is a journey that leads somewhere, not the mere treadmill of thoughtless practice.

-- Upcoming Classes, Workshops and Retreats - 2014
+- Upcoming Classes, Workshops, Retreats and Rates - 2018

 - About Me and Contact Information

 - Featured Pose - Virabradrasana II - Warrior II

 - Yoga to Boost the Immune System - General Practice

 - Book Review - Daring Greatly - By Brene Brown

 Sadhaka and Sadhana - and what is that?

 The word sadhana in Sanskrit means practice or dynamic effort.
 When one begins to delve into the deeper aspects of yoga, a yoga sadhana has begun.
 A sadhaka is a yoga practitioner, who uses the body, the organs of action, the senses of perception, the mind, the intellect and the consciousness to pursue a steady practice to reach Self-realisation.
 As the depth of understanding increases the depth of the sadhana also increases.
 Mr. Iyengar says in Light on Astanga Yoga, that Sadhana is done to quench the thirst for knowledge of the Self.

 He also says that there is a great difference between just practicing yoga and a yoga sadhana.